DHHA Employer Plan enrolled employees with out-of-area/out-of-state spouse or dependents

 As soon as you enroll in a DHMP plan, you must notify Health Plan Services (HPS) if anyone on your plan (spouse or dependent) lives out-of-area/out-of-state (considered to be out-of-network).
 Only the subscriber (DHHA Employer Plan enrolled employee) is authorized to notify DHMP of out-of-area/out-of-state spouse or dependents.
 Subscribers must notify DHMP of out-of-area/out-of-state spouse/dependents each plan year.
 If a spouse or dependent moves during the plan year, such as a child going out-of-area for college, you must notify HPS.
 What defines ‘out-of-area/out-of-state’ will be determined by your employer, Denver Health and Hospital Authority.

 Prior authorization is required

-ANY and ALL services out-of-area/out-of-state will require prior authorization in order for the claim to be processed.
+ANY and ALL services out-of-network will require prior authorization in order for the claim to be processed.
 If there is no prior authorization in place, the claim will be denied and the member could be charged.
-Prior authorization is required for, but not limited to:
+Prior authorization is required for out-of-network services including, but not limited to: